Los Horóscopos de Durango: Some of their achievements include

 In 2007, the band appeared on Dominican singer Anaís' album Con Todo Mi Corazón.
 They performed her hit single "Sólo Mio" with her on the album.

-One of the band’s signature songs, "Antes Muertas que Sencillas", was a cover of Spanish singer María Isabel.
+One of the band's signature songs, "Antes Muertas que Sencillas", was a cover of Spanish singer María Isabel.
 She used it as her entry into the Junior Eurovision Song Contest 2004.
 María Isabel won the contest.
-She later used it on her first album, named No me Toques las Palmas que me Conozco ("Don't clap Because I Know Myself" suggesting that once she hears clapping she can't help but to sing and dance).
+She later used it on her first album, named No me Toques las Palmas que me Conozco ("Don't Clap Because I Know Myself", suggesting that once she hears clapping she can't help but to sing and dance).

 In November 2021, the Terrazas sisters announced on their social media pages that Los Horóscopos de Durango had broken up on good terms.
 Vicky was retiring to dedicate herself to raising her recently born son, while Marisol would continue her career as a solo artist.
-Vicky’s retirement was very short-lived because, in March of 2022, she also began her solo career.
+Vicky’s retirement was short-lived because, in March 2022, she also began her solo career.

+In the spring of 2025, the Terrazas sisters announced that Los Horóscopos de Durango had reunited and would begin touring that summer.